Sally (Kerbdog song)

-"Sally" is a song by Kerbdog and a single released on September 30, 1996, taken from their second album On the Turn recorded in 1995 by GGGarth at Sound City Studios and A&M Studios in Los Angeles.
+"Sally" is a song by Kerbdog, released as a single on September 30, 1996, taken from their 1995 album On the Turn that was recorded in 1995 by GGGarth at Sound City Studios and A&M Studios in Los Angeles.
 The single was released on three different CD singles, each with two different B-sides, all of which were recorded in 1996 by Pete Hofman.
 A promo video for "Sally" was also filmed in London.